MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/IBMDb2Database.md

 To make the connection, take the following steps:

-1. Select the **IBM Db2 database** option in from **Get Data**.
+1. Select the **IBM Db2 database** option from **Get Data**.

 2. Specify the IBM Db2 server to connect to in **Server**.
 If a port is required, specify it by using the format *ServerName:Port*, where *Port* is the port number.
 Also, enter the IBM Db2 database you want to access in **Database**.
-In this example, the server name and port are `TestIBMDb2server.contoso.com:4000` and the IBM Db2 database being accessed in `NORTHWD2`.
+In this example, the server name and port are `TestIBMDb2server.contoso.com:4000` and the IBM Db2 database being accessed is `NORTHWD2`.

    ![Enter IBM Db2 database connection.](./media/ibm-db2/sign-in.png)